-Now go to the Home folder in Kali Linux and check for sslstrip.log file.
-We can find the username and password victim entered because of the man in the middle attack with the SSL strip.
+Now go to the Home folder in Kali Linux and check for the sslstrip.log file.
+We can find the username and password the victim entered because of the man in the middle attack with the SSL strip.

 As you can imagine, this a huge security risk.
-Simply put, its a nightmare for regular people.
+Simply put, it’s a nightmare for regular people.
 And the worst part is they do not even know that they have been hacked.

 Why, you ask?

-This is a huge security threat because as soon as the website becomes an http based website.
+This is a huge security threat because as soon as the website becomes an HTTP-based website.
 All your traffic becomes plain text.
 The encryption is gone, and anyone can read your chats, and the data which is transferred via your machine is now accessible to all on the same network as you.

-The example is above where the victim visits Facebook.com, but the website is an http website and not HTTPS.
+The example is above where the victim visits Facebook.com, but the website is an HTTP website and not HTTPS.
 As you can guess, SSL encryption is missing from the page, and all the traffic is easy to see and intercept.

 This vulnerability can expose all our passwords to hackers listening on the same network.
 The scary thing about this whole process is that the target user will not even realize that the network is compromised, and their traffic is vulnerable.